codejones-hub/plutus/doc/tutorials/contract-testing.rst

 As well as writing unit tests in the DL_ monad, we can add random generation.
-For example, if we wanted to generalize the unit test above a little, to lock a random amount of Ada in the contract, then we could instead write:
+For example, if we wanted to generalize the unit test above a little to lock a random amount of Ada in the contract, then we could instead write:

  .. code-block:: haskell